-That’s why regulators created the mortgage qualifying rate (MQR) — a.k.a., “benchmark qualifying rate” or “benchmark interest rate.”
-The MQR is the interest rate most commonly used to “stress test” borrowers.
+The MQR is the interest rate most commonly used to “stress test” mortgage borrowers.

 Stress testing is the process of calculating a borrower’s debt ratio to ensure it’s not too high.
-Basically, a lender divides your monthly obligations by your gross monthly income.
-It then compares that number to an established limit (e.g., 39%).
-If your debt ratio is at or below the limit, you pass this “test.”
+Basically, a lender divides your monthly obligations by your gross monthly income (it assumes your mortgage payment is based on the MQR).
+It then compares that debt ratio number to an established limit, like 44%.
+If your debt ratio is at or below the lender’s limit, you pass the “test.”

 Here are 10 other things mortgagors need to know about the mortgage qualifying rate:

-- Your mortgage payments are always based on the actual rate you pay (i.e., the “contract rate”), not the MQR.
+- Mortgage payments are generally based on the actual rate you pay (i.e., the “contract rate”), not the MQR.

 - If you’re getting a mortgage that’s default insured, all lenders will stress test you using the MQR.